Peking Pavilion, Manalapan, NJ: Restaurant Review

 Manalapan, NJ

-Fare: Gourmet Chinese Fusion
+Fare: Gourmet Chinese fusion with French accents

 Price: Expensive

-Service: Professional, well trained, attentive, knowledgeable
+Service: Professional, attentive, and well trained

-Overall Rating: 3 Stars
+Overall rating: 3 stars

 Dress: Casual

-Liquor: Full service, vibrant bar scene
+Liquor: Full service bar with a lively scene

 Peking Pavilion is popular, so expect a wait during busy nights.
 They accept reservations only for parties of six or more, so plan ahead if you’re coming with a crowd.
 The restaurant is open every day, including holidays like Thanksgiving.
 Families are welcome and children are accommodated.